 Prospective students interested in conducting an experimental master's thesis (one of the capstone options) are strongly encouraged to review areas of specialization and research interests of the department faculty.
 Students with research interests closely aligned with those of faculty members will benefit the most from shared interests.

 Facilities & Equipment

 Each faculty member in the Department of Psychological Science has a research lab with equipment for conducting research in their area of specialization.
 The department also contains several shared research facilities and has access to additional facilities and equipment outside the department.

 Examples of equipment include:

-- Individual testing rooms with response boxes for human research
+- Individual testing rooms for human research

 - Near-infrared spectroscopy (NIRS) neuroimaging